bashar-22/StudentBooks/README.md

 ## Future Improvements

 **Student Books** will be enhanced by adding the following features and improvements to provide an even better experience for our users.
-Here are some of the future enhancements:
+Here are some of the future improvements:

 1. **Book Recommendations:** Implement a recommendation system that suggests books based on a student's reading history and interests.